mate-academy/qa_pw_allure_for_coffee_cart/README.md

 4. Generate the report using `allure serve allure-results`.
 5. Pay attention to the tests hierarhy in the `Suites`, `Behaviours` and `Packages` tabs.
 6. Add allure hierarhy attributes: `parentSuite`, `suite` and `subSuite` for each test.
-7. Add `priority` attribute to each test.
+7. Add `severity` attribute to each test.
 8. Delete the `allure-results` folder.
 7. Trigger the tests with `npx playwright test`.
 8. Generate the report using `allure serve allure-results`.